 What happens when a piece of literature is chosen for the big screen?
 In this trimester course, students read several works of literature and watch the corresponding films in an attempt to analyze this essential question.
-At the end of the trimester, students are asked to develop their own short film based on a selected work of literature.
+At the end of the trimester, students develop their own short film based on a selected work of literature.